Hi,

 - The first batch goes fine, the second batch alters

-size, where a dimension is added after each batch.
-The code fails in the second batch (in the last line of the modely=...
+emitted_xsize, where a dimension is added after each batch.
+The code fails in the second batch (in the last line of the modely=...) with the error